ernst-21/polls-app/README.md

 password: admintest

-## You can as admin create a user as power-user privileges or sign in as:
+## You can in the admin role create a user with power-user privileges or sign in as:

 email: poweruser@test.com